Zstone19/pypetal/docs/installation.rst

 .. note:: PLIKE assumes that the Fortran compiler used is ``gfortran``.
 If you have another Fortran compiler, PLIKE may need to be installed/compiled manually from the source.
 However, PLIKE is an optional part of PETL in general, and may not need to be installed generally.

 If an error occurs during installation, building JAVELIN, pyCCF, and PLIKE can be done manually with the ``build_dep.sh`` script.
-For example
+For example:
 ::
     sh build_dep.sh -u false -f gnu95 -p true